We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 2. Monero (XMR)

-Monero is a payment protocol that was developed with a focus on the privacy of transactions.
+Monero is a payment protocol developed to protect transaction privacy.
 Although Bitcoin is secure, all transactions on the blockchain can be viewed and traced.
-To improve on this, Monero employs ring signature technology which scrambles a user’s identity with others, making it impossible to correlate transactional data.
+To improve on this, Monero employs ring signature technology, which scrambles a user’s identity with others, making it impossible to correlate transactional data.

 While Monero employs a PoW consensus mechanism, the blockchain differs from Bitcoin due to a smaller block time of 2 minutes and an adaptive block size limit.
 As a result of these two differences, the native coin XMR has a current transaction time of 30 minutes.
 There have been claims within the community that Monero and XMR could handle up to 1700 TPS but this has never been proven.